 First, the accountant needs to determine the size of the inventory’s reduction.
 If it is relatively small, the accountant can factor the decrease in the company’s cost of goods sold.
 This is done by crediting the inventory account and debiting the cost of goods sold.

-If the reduction is larger, then the accountant reduces the value of inventory by crediting the inventory account and debiting an account such as “write-down damaged goods.”
+If the reduction is larger, then the accountant typically reduces the value of inventory by crediting a contra asset account called reserve for obsolete inventory (or something similarly/appropriately named) and debiting expense (the expense may be cost of goods sold or an expense labeled “inventory write down”).

 Reversal of Inventory Write Down